en_USEnglish

 Ubuntu

-Of all consumer Linux distributions, Ubuntu is the best known.
-Ported by Canonical, this distribution was launched in 2004 and is based on Debian.
-Ubuntu is considered an ideal entry point for newcomers to Linux. users of Linux, because everything is made as simple as possible.
-There are also many distributions derived from Ubuntu that offer different experiences, such as Kubuntu or Lubuntu.
+Of all the mainstream Linux distributions, Ubuntu is the most well-known.
+Developed by Canonical, this distribution was released in 2004 and is based on Debian.
+Ubuntu is considered an ideal entry point for new Linux users because everything is made as simple as possible.
+There are also many Ubuntu-derived distributions that offer different experiences, such as Kubuntu or Lubuntu.

 Linux Mint

 Linux Mint is a very popular Linux distribution based on Ubuntu.
 It was created in 2006 by a Frenchman, Clément Lefèbvre, who also maintains it with the help of a small team of volunteers.
-Linux Mint boasts a very active user community, particularly on its official French-language discussion forum.
-Documentation is translated into several languages, making it accessible to as many people as possible.
+Linux Mint has a very active user community, particularly on its official French-language discussion forum.
+The documentation is translated into several languages and is widely accessible.

 Fedora

-Thanks to its community and the support of Red Hat, Fedora benefits from a very short development cycle.
-This distribution focuses on the most recent developments in the GNU/Linux world.
-Fedora is available in several versions for different uses, such as productivity or development.
-All Fedora versions are easy to learn and use, and feature the latest advances in Linux.
+Thanks to its community and the support of the Red Hat corporation, Fedora benefits from a life cycle development Very short.
+This distribution focuses on the latest developments in the GNU/Linux world.
+Fedora offers several versions tailored to different uses such as productivity or development.
+All versions of Fedora are easy to use and highlight the latest advances in Linux.

 OpenSUSE Leap

-SUSE is a company whose name is inextricably linked with the history of Linux distributions, just like Red Hat.
-OpenSUSE is a community-supported distribution, and is the basis for the development of "SUSE Linux Enterprise Server", a business-oriented distribution.
-The latest version of the community-supported distribution has been renamed OpenSUSE Leap.
-The project is run by a community of developers from all over the world, led by a select committee of elected individuals, some of whom are from the community and others are SUSE employees.
-The OpenSUSE wiki is translated into French, although the distribution seems less popular in France.
+SUSE is a company whose name is inseparably linked to the history of Linux distributions, just like Red Hat.
+OpenSUSE is a community-supported distribution and serves as the basis for the development of "SUSE Linux Enterprise Server," a distribution geared toward professionals.
+The latest version of the community distribution has been renamed OpenSUSE Leap.
+The project is driven by a community of developers worldwide, led by a select committee of elected individuals, some of whom are from the community and others who are SUSE employees.
+The OpenSUSE wiki is translated into French, however, the distribution seems less popular in France.

 ElementaryOS

-If you're tired of macOS and want to discover Linux without really knowing where to start, ElementaryOS is an excellent option.
-Based on Ubuntu, this Linux distribution uses a desktop environment called "Pantheon" whose appearance is strongly inspired by Apple.
-The first version of ElementaryOS, dubbed Jupiter, was released in 2011 by American Daniel Foré, who sought to improve the overall aesthetics of Linux by imposing consistency between software and limiting the use of the terminal.
-ElementaryOS' major strength lies in its software suite, which is perfectly adapted to Pantheon and offers astonishing ease of use.
-This lightweight, stable distribution is ideally suited to users who prefer to avoid command lines, as it offers high-quality graphical utilities in place of the terminal.
+If you're tired of macOS and want to explore Linux but don't know where to start, ElementaryOS is a great option.
+Based on Ubuntu, this Linux distribution uses a desktop environment called "Pantheon" with a look and feel heavily inspired by Apple.
+The first version of ElementaryOS, called Jupiter, was released in 2011 by American Daniel Foré, who sought to improve the overall aesthetic of Linux by imposing consistency between software and limiting the use of the terminal.
+ElementaryOS's greatest asset is its software suite, which is perfectly adapted to Pantheon and offers astonishing ease of use.
+This lightweight and stable distribution is ideal for users who prefer to avoid command lines, as it offers quality graphical utilities as a terminal replacement.

 Linuxfx 11

-Linuxfx 11 is a distribution aimed at Windows enthusiasts.
-Based on Ubuntu LTS and using the Cinnamon desktop environment, this distribution aims to reproduce the Windows 11 user experience as closely as possible, to reduce the learning curve.
-Linuxfx 11 offers numerous applications including a LibreOffice office suite with a Microsoft Office theme.
-The distribution also includes a default Internet browser, communications and multimedia software, as well as the ability to run .exe files thanks to Wine.
-If you're a Windows fan who's attracted to Linux, Linuxfx 11 is for you.
+Linuxfx 11 is a distribution aimed at Windows fans.
+Based on Ubuntu LTS and using the Cinnamon desktop environment, this distribution aims to replicate as much as possible theuser experience of Windows 11 to reduce the learning curve.
+Linuxfx 11 offers many built-in applications, including a LibreOffice office suite with a Microsoft Office theme.
+The distribution also includes a default internet browser, communication and multimedia software, and the ability to run .exe files using Wine.
+If you're a Windows fan and are drawn to Linux, Linuxfx 11 is for you.

 Tips for getting started with Linux

-If you're new to Linux, we recommend you start with consumer distributions like Ubuntu.
-If you have more advanced needs, Debian is often recommended.
+If you're new to Linux, we recommend starting with mainstream distributions like Ubuntu.
+For more advanced needs, Debian is often recommended.
 If you're an experienced user or gamer, you might be interested in Arch Linux.
-It's also important to familiarize yourself with the command line, as this will enable you to perform more advanced tasks and solve problems more easily.
+It's also important to familiarize yourself with the command line, as this will allow you to perform more advanced tasks and troubleshoot problems more easily.

 Description of each distribution

-• Debian: Debian is one of the oldest distributions, offering great stability and a multitude of derivative distributions.
+• Debian: Debian is one of the oldest distributions and offers great stability as well as a multitude of derivative distributions.

-• Ubuntu: The best-known consumer Linux distribution, ideal for beginners thanks to its ease of use.
+• Ubuntu: The most popular mainstream Linux distribution, ideal for beginners thanks to its ease of use.

-• Linux Mint: Based on Ubuntu, Linux Mint benefits from a strong community of users and offers documentation accessible to all.
+• Linux Mint: Based on Ubuntu, Linux Mint benefits from a strong user community and offers documentation accessible to all.

-• Fedora: Thanks to its community and the support of Red Hat, Fedora focuses on the latest developments in Linux.
+• Fedora: Thanks to its community and the support of Red Hat, Fedora focuses on the latest Linux developments.

-• OpenSUSE Leap: OpenSUSE is a community-supported distribution and the basis for the development of "SUSE Linux Enterprise Server".
+• OpenSUSE Leap: OpenSUSE is a community-supported distribution and serves as the basis for the development of "SUSE Linux Enterprise Server".

 • ElementaryOS: This distribution offers a smooth transition from macOS thanks to its Apple-inspired interface.

-• Linuxfx 11: Linuxfx 11 aims to reproduce the Windows 11 user experience to ease the transition from Windows.
+• Linuxfx 11: Linuxfx 11 aims to replicate the Windows 11 user experience to make the transition from Windows easier.

 Conclusion

-There are many Linux distributions to choose from, each offering its own unique features. benefits and special features.
-Debian is suitable for professionals thanks to its stability, Ubuntu is ideal for beginners, Linux Mint has a strong user community, Fedora focuses on recent developments, OpenSUSE Leap is an option for professionals, ElementaryOS offers an interface similar to macOS, and Linuxfx 11 is ideal for Windows users wishing to switch to Linux.
-Whatever your skill level or preferences, there's a Linux distribution to suit your needs.
+There are many Linux distributions to choose from, each offering its own advantages and features.
+Debian is suitable for professionals thanks to its stability, Ubuntu is ideal for beginners, Linux Mint has a strong user community, Fedora focuses on recent developments, OpenSUSE Leap is an option for professionals, ElementaryOS offers an interface similar to macOS, and Linuxfx 11 is ideal for Windows users looking to switch to Linux.
+No matter your skill level or preferences, there is a Linux distribution that will meet your needs.